Emeritus Faculty Development Grants

-- All financial documentation and itemized receipts need to be submitted by the end of the grant period to the Office of the DOF/VPAA.
+- All grant funds must be spent by the end of the grant period for which a grant was awarded.
+All financial documentation and itemized receipts must be submitted by the end of the grant period to the Office of the DOF/VPAA.
 The final narrative report should be submitted to the Office of the DOF/VPAA within one month of the end of the grant period.
 Failure to do so will disqualify the recipient from consideration for all future grants awarded by the FDC.

 - Travel reimbursement may cover the cost of transportation, lodging, and food.
 Grants may support travel to professional conferences as well as for research or consultation.
 PLEASE NOTE: Original, itemized receipts for all items $10 or over must be attached to expense reports.
 Your credit card bill showing the total amount paid for restaurant charges is not considered adequate proof of purchase.

 - Subsidy for production or publication shall carry no obligation for repayment.
 It is expected, however, that grantee(s) will acknowledge support of the College on exhibition or publication.

 - Aid cannot be applied toward reimbursement for work completed nor is aid to be used as honoraria for award recipients.

 - Any equipment purchased under the approved research grant will remain the property of the College after the grant period is completed.

 - Projects funded by the FDC are not intended for personal financial gain.
 Should financial gain (profit) be realized, faculty members are strongly encouraged to reimburse the College for the costs of the profitable enterprise it has supported.

 - Projects funded by the FDC are not intended for hiring student assistants.